The internet is full of task management programs. In this battle, two tools are TickTick and Todoist. What would the

+The internet is full of task management programs.
+In this battle, two tools are TickTick and Todoist.
+What would the

+>

-The sections are then used to set columns (lists), while the tasks under each section play as cards.
+> The sections are then used to set columns (lists), while the tasks under each section play as cards.
 You can move around and change task status.

+>

-Apps are part of the Todoist vs. TickTick comparison because mobile is also used for task management these days.
+> Apps are part of the Todoist vs. TickTick comparison because mobile is also used for task management.
 The mobile apps of both are similar to the desktop ones in terms of features.

+>

-Both use the default Android and iOS layouts, while you can sign in and up using the same type of options.
+> Both use the default Android and iOS layouts, while you can sign in and up using the same options.
 Moving to widgets on Android, you find ten widgets for TickTick, while Todoist comes with three widgets in total.